-• Boating is allowed at Contra Loma, Del Valle, Lake Chabot, Quarry Lakes, and Shadow Cliffs.
-Please check park webpages for current alerts or closures related to conditions that might affect boating or fishing.
+Boating is allowed at Contra Loma, Del Valle, Lake Chabot, Quarry Lakes, and Shadow Cliffs.
+Please check park webpages and current Alerts & Closures for conditions that might affect boating or fishing.

 District Rules and Regulations regarding Fishing (Section 800.1)